cover image showing social media platforms

 This approach not only generates buzz but also helps to differentiate Wendy's from other fast-food chains.

-image of manscaped ad
+image of a manscaped ad

 Manscaped: Direct and Humorous Marketing

 Manscaped has carved out a unique niche in the grooming market by addressing topics related to male grooming directly and humorously.
 Their ads often feature bold and provocative imagery, challenging societal norms and expectations.
-This approach has helped Manscaped to stand out in a crowded market and attract a loyal customer base.
+This strategic approach has helped Manscaped to stand out in a crowded market and attract a loyal customer base.

-image of dove ad
+image of a dove ad

 Dove: Real Beauty, Real Impact